Responsible Advertising And Marketing Communications

 b. exaggerate the true size, value, nature, durability and performance of the product;

-c. fail to disclose information about the need for additional purchases, such as accessories, or individual items in a collection or series, required to produce the result shown or described.
+c. fail to disclose the need for additional purchases, such as accessories, or individual items in a collection or series, required to produce the result shown or described.

 17.3.
 2. While the use of fantasy is appropriate for younger as well as older children it should not make it difficult for them to distinguish between reality and fantasy.

-17.4.
-Marketing communication directed to children should be clearly istinguishable to them as such.
+17.4 Marketing communication directed to children should be clearly distinguishable to them as such.

 17.5.
-Marketing communication should not contain any statement or visual treatment that could have the effect of harming children or young people mentally, morally or physically.
+Marketing communication should not contain any statement or visual treatment that could have the effect of harming children or teens physically, psychologically, morally and/or socially.